MontrealCorpusTools/PolyglotDB/docs/source/case_study_sibilants.rst

 Step 4: Multitaper spectra
 ==========================

-To compute the multitaper spectra and obtain the desired acoustic measures, we'll adapt the R script used in Sonderegger et al. (2023), `which is available on that paper's OSF repository <https://osf.io/xubqm/>`__ in the ``measurement`` directory.
+To compute the multitaper spectra and obtain the desired acoustic measures, we'll adapt the R script used in :cite:t:`sonderegger2023how`, `which is available on that paper's OSF repository <https://osf.io/xubqm/>`__ in the ``measurement`` directory.
 This script implements a clever amplitude normalization scheme for the sibilant spectra (described in detail in the paper), which attempts to determine the average noise profile of each utterance and uses this to scale the spectra for each token bin-by-bin.

 The modified script is labelled ``4_generate-mts-measures.R``: it's too long to show here, but is available for download `at the following link <https://github.com/MontrealCorpusTools/PolyglotDB/tree/main/examples/case_studies/sibilants/4_generate-mts-measures.R>`__.
 The set of acoustic measures extracted was changed to better suit our purposes.
 (Additional changes were made to allow measures from multiple timepoints over the course of the sibilant to be extracted, rather than just measures at the midpoint, but this functionality won't be used here.)